 Income earned from liquid funds is either classified as dividend or Capital Gains.

-for more details on how liquid funds are taxed.
+contains details on how Liquid Funds are taxed.